AbhiKesarwani/Complaint-Management-C/README.md

 # File Structure

       complaints.csv: Used to store complaints persistently.
 Contains complaint details such as ID, student ID, type, description, priority, status, and comments.

       main.c: The main implementation file containing all the logic and functionality.

+# Installation and Usage
+Prerequisites

+      C Compiler (e.g., GCC)

+      Basic understanding of C programming and data structures.